 Self - Referral (Women only)

 Women over 16 can self-refer to either NBT (Southmead/ Cossham) or UHBW (St Michael’s or Weston) via the self-referral form available on the Pelvic Health Physiotherapy Service page.
-The self referral form is also available as an EMIS template.

 Perinatal Patients

-Referral (complex patients, men)
+Referral (complex female patients and all men)

 Patient Information